Communities in South Australia can experience damaging and deadly earthquakes so make sure you know what to do before, during and after one.

 - fire places with chimneys that can topple over and fall through the roof.

-Move furniture and items such as bookshelves and pictures and mirrors away from beds, sofas or anywhere you sit or sleep.
+Move furniture and items such as bookshelves and pictures and mirrors away from anywhere people sit or sleep.

 Fix potential hazards in your home or business: